-- 34. Plaintiffs F.B., J.G.,A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., J.S.1, N.H., N.H.1, N.S., T.M., I.M. and J.M also seek certification of Subclass A, comprised of those class members, with and without disabilities, who were previously denied legally adequate general and special education services while in court-ordered settings in New York City. - 35.
-Subclass A is so numerous that joinder of all members is impracticable due to the potentially thousands of students who fall within this class. - 36.
-Thousands of class members have been and will be deprived of minimally adequate education while in court-ordered settings in NYC. - There are questions of law and fact in common between named Plaintiffs, F.B., J.G.,A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., J.S.1, N.H., N.H.1, N.S., T.M., I.M. and J.M and the members of the subclass they seek to represent, including but not limited to: whether Defendants have deprived subclass members of a constitutionally protected property interest in their right to an education without due process of law while they were in court-ordered settings in New York City; whether Defendants have deprived class members of a constitutionally protected liberty interest without due process of law while they were in court-ordered settings in New York City; and whether City Defendants have violated class members' rights under New York State law by depriving them of the right to education while they were in court-ordered settings in New York City.

-38. Plaintiffs' claims are typical of those of the subclass they seek to represent.
+- 32. Plaintiffs F.B., J.G., A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., J.S.1, N.H. and N.H.1 also seek certification of Subclass A, comprised of those class members, with and without disabilities, who were previously denied legally adequate general and special education services while in court-ordered settings in New York City. - 33.
+Subclass A is so numerous that joinder of all members is impracticable due to the potentially thousands of students who fall within this class. - 34.
+Thousands of class members have been and will be deprived of minimally adequate education while in court-ordered settings in NYC. - Plaintiffs, F.B., J.G., A.S.1, V.S., J.S., A.S.2, A.M., O.M., C.H., J.S.1, N.H. and N.H.1 and the members of the subclass they seek to represent, including but not limited to: whether Defendants have deprived subclass members of a constitutionally protected property interest in their right to an education without due process of law while they were in court-ordered settings in New York City; whether Defendants have deprived class members of a constitutionally protected liberty interest without due process of law while they were in court-ordered settings in New York City; and whether City Defendants have violated class members' rights under New York State law by depriving them of the right to education while they were in court-ordered settings in New York City. - 36.
+Plaintiffs' claims are typical of those of the subclass they seek to represent.